Hawaii Snorkeling

 Snorkel Sites on Kauai

 If you are on Kauai during the summer, you may want to check out Anini Beach Park.
-It is another great snorkeling beach.
-However, don’t go snorkeling there during the winter due to high surf and strong, dangerous currents.
+It is another great snorkeling beach on the north shore.
+Just like any Kauai north shore beach, the conditions are best in the summer months because in winter (November through March) the surf is up and it's often too dangerous for swimming or snorkeling.

-The Big Island’s most popular snorkeling destination is Kealakekua Bay, located on the Kona Coast, about 12 miles (19 km) south of Kailua-Kona.
-It is a Marine Life Conservation District reachable only by boat or kayak from Napoopoo.
-The bay is inhabited by diverse tropical fish and there’s a spectacular coral reef.
-The water at Kealakekua Bay is warm and good for snorkeling year round.
+The Big Island's best and most popular snorkeling destination is Kealakekua Bay, located on the Kona Coast, about 12 miles (19 km) south of Kailua-Kona.
+It is a marine life conservation district accessible only by boat or kayak.
+Several tour companies offer snorkeling or kayaking excursions to the bay.
+Kealakekua Bay is home to a large variety of tropical fish and there's a spectacular coral reef.